-Option Detail Delete a breakpoint or marker To delete a specific breakpoint: If the breakpoint is enabled, click on the red breakpoint circle in the left margin of the Source Code Editor, or Right-click on the breakpoint or marker in the Source Code Editor, the Breakpoints folder or the Breakpoints & Markers window and select the 'Delete' option, or Select the breakpoint in the 'Debug Breakpoints' tab and press the Delete key Delete all breakpoints Click on the Delete all breakpoints button ().
-Breakpoint properties In the Breakpoints window or code editor, use the marker's context menu to bring up the properties.
+Detail To delete a specific breakpoint: If the breakpoint is enabled, click on the red breakpoint circle in the left margin of the Source Code Editor, or Right-click on the breakpoint or marker in the Source Code Editor, the Breakpoints folder or the Breakpoints & Markers window and select the 'Delete' option, or Select the breakpoint in the 'Debug Breakpoints' tab and press the Delete key Click on the Delete all breakpoints button ().
+In the Breakpoints window or code editor, use the marker's context menu to bring up the properties.
 Here you can change the marker type, add or modify constraints and enter trace statements.
 (Useful shortcut: hold the Ctrl key while clicking the marker, to quickly show its properties.)
-Disable a breakpoint Deselect the checkbox against the breakpoint or marker.
-Enable a breakpoint or marker Select the checkbox against the breakpoint or marker.
-Disable all breakpoints Click on the button
+Deselect the checkbox against the breakpoint or marker.
+Select the checkbox against the breakpoint or marker.
+Click on the button